Skip to main content

 • Joint Computer Science / Arts, Humanities programme

-Or form a creative discipline with substantial computational practice such as:
+Or from a creative discipline with substantial computational practice such as:

 • Graphic Design